Franka: Principal character

-Franka (Francesca Victoria), the lead character that the series is named after, is a young, attractive and adventurous female private investigator.
-She lives in a slightly fictionalised version of the Netherlands, and since 1993's Flight of the Atlantis has clearly been revealed as a resident of Amsterdam (before, she lived in the fictional 'Groterdam').
+Franka (Francesca Victoria), the title character, is a young, attractive and adventurous female private investigator.
+She lives in a slightly fictionalised version of the Netherlands, and since 1993's Flight of the Atlantis, has clearly been revealed as a resident of Amsterdam (before, she lived in the fictional 'Groterdam').
 The cases she solves often take place in the worlds of art, antiquities, fashion and film, and also often feature exotic locales full of smugglers, pirates and other shady businessmen.

 Dominant women are a recurring theme of the series, similar to Franco-Belgian comics series such as Yoko Tsuno.
 A single woman for long time, Franka acquired a male partner and love interest in the later volumes, the reformed art thief Rix.
 More often than not she is also accompanied by her dog Bars.

 Franka was not the main character in the very first adventure of the series (an eight-page story which makes up the first part of Volume #1, Het Misdaadmuseum).
 Instead, Jarko (who is an increasingly minor character in all later volumes) played the central role, and Franka is only a secretary in the Criminology Museum.
 However, by the second (main) story of the first volume, Franka has become a central character, though not yet as exclusively so as in the later volumes.